volterraedge/terraform-provider-volterra/docs/resources/volterra_external_connector.md

       tunnel_mtu = "tunnel_mtu"

-      // One of the arguments from this list "segment site_local_inside_network site_local_network" must be set
+      // One of the arguments from this list "segment site_local_inside_network site_local_network" can be set

       site_local_network = true
     }